ahmadia/wssspe/Readme.md

 ### Cathedrals and Bazaars

 In 1999, Eric S. Raymond released the essay ["The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary"](http://www.catb.org/esr/writings/homesteading/).
 The essay contrasted two different open source development models.
 The first model, which was more common at the time, was the cathedral, characterized by long release cycles, single-developer or small development teams, and closed access to development repositories.
 The new model, the bazaar, was characterized by short release cycles, community-driven development, and open access to development repositories.
 The essay (and the underlying reality of the advantages of the bazaar model over the cathedral model) was incredibly influential in the open source movement.
-Shortly afterward, many prominent open source projects (GNU Emacs, GCC)  switched from the cathedral model to the bazaar model.
+Shortly afterward, many prominent open source projects such as GNU Emacs and GCC switched from the cathedral model to the bazaar model.

 Unfortunately, many of the developers of open source scientific software seem to have missed this development.
 A number of influential open source scientific software projects such as [CESM](http://www.cesm.ucar.edu/working_groups/Software/secp/repo/) and [FLASH](http://flash.uchicago.edu/site/flashcode/) still follow the cathedral model.
 This essay is not about cathedrals and bazaars, however, the use of a metaphorical dichotomy is apt for describing another challenge for sustainable scientific software development.
-This essay proposes defining a bifurcation in how software is digitally disseminated, either in the form of walled gardens, or freely accessible meadows.
+This essay proposes defining this bifurcation in how software is digitally disseminated, either in the form of walled gardens, or freely accessible meadows.

 ### Gardens and Meadows